László Bölöni: Coaching in the Middle East

 Bölöni was hired by Qatari club Al Khor on 21 June 2012.
 On 26 January 2013, in a league match against Qatar SC, he was involved in a controversial incident.
 He threw a water bottle at a ball boy behind the goal after the boy took the ball, which went out of play, off the pitch.
 The bottle did not hit the boy, however, it was spotted by the match observer, Ali Al-Naimi, who relayed the information to a referee's assistant who eventually informed the referee, Fahad Jaber, who decided to send him off.
 Instead of going directly to the stands, he chose to illegally stay within the checkpoint.
 Security officers attempted to guide him off, but he retorted by using foul language and pushing the police officers.
 As a result, a police report was filed against him.
 He was later fined 75,000 Qatari riyals by the QFA and banned for 5 matches.

 In August 2013, Croatian media speculated that Bölöni might be named the new head coach of Dinamo Zagreb, following the sacking of team's former head coach, Krunoslav Jurčić.
-Bölöni has previously been linked with Hajduk Split, Dinamo Zagreb's fierce rival, as well.
+Bölöni had previously been linked with Hajduk Split, Dinamo Zagreb's fierce rival, as well.

-On 21 July 2015, Saudi club Al-Ittihad announced Bölöni as their new coach.
+On 21 July 2015, Saudi club Al Ittihad announced Bölöni as their new coach.

 Royal Antwerp

 On 16 June 2017, Bölöni was announced as the new manager of Belgian club Royal Antwerp.
-In his first season at the club, he finished 8th place in the regular season, and 3rd place in the Europa League play-off group to keep the team safe from relegation.
+In his first season at the club, he finished eighth place in the regular season, and third place in the Europa League play-off group, to keep the team safe from relegation.

-In his second season, Antwerp was the surprise package of the championship, finishing the regular season on 6th place, and qualifying for the championship play-offs for the first time.
-Antwerp recorded important victories over Genk (1–0), Anderlecht (2–1), Gent (2–1), Standard Liège (2–1), as well as a blank draw with Club Brugge in the first half of the play-off, and climbed on the 3rd place, but later losses to these teams meant Antwerp finished 4th, thus going for the Europa League play-offs final.
-In the final, Antwerp beat Charleroi 3–2 after coming back from 0 to 2 down in the first minutes.
+In his second season, Antwerp was the surprise package of the championship, finishing the regular season on sixth place, and qualifying for the championship play-offs for the first time.
+Antwerp recorded important victories over Genk (1–0), Anderlecht (2–1), Gent (2–1), Standard Liège (2–1), as well as a blank draw with Club Brugge in the first half of the play-off, and climbed on the 3rd place, but later losses to these teams meant Antwerp finished fourth, thus going for the Europa League play-offs final.
+In the final, Antwerp beat Charleroi 3–2 after coming back from 0-2 down in the first minutes.
 Thus, Antwerp secured qualification in the third qualifying round of UEFA Europa League after 26 years of absence from Europe.

-After surprisingly knocking out Viktoria Plzeň on away goals in the third round, Antwerp stopped short of the group stages as they were subsequently knocked out by AZ in the play-offs.
-Internally, Bölöni led the team to another 4th-place finish in the league, as well as the Belgian cup final in the 2019–20 season, their first since 1992.
-However, the competition was postponed to 1 August due to the COVID-19 pandemic and Bölöni's contract subsequently expired on 20 May, leading his successor Ivan Leko to manage the team for the final.
+After surprisingly knocking out Viktoria Plzeň on away goals in the third round, Antwerp stopped short of the group stages, as they were subsequently knocked out by AZ in the play-offs.
+Internally, Bölöni led the team to another fourth-place finish in the league, as well as the Belgian cup final in the 2019–20 season, their first since 1992.
+However, the competition was postponed until 1 August, due to the COVID-19 pandemic, and Bölöni's contract subsequently expired on 20 May, leading his successor Ivan Leko to manage the team for the final.